 A safe soft play area features plenty of cushioning to support active children.
 By removing sharp objects and using a safe foundation for play, your whole design plays a role in building a safe space.

 5 Ways to Create a Children’s Play Area

-If you’re considering creating a children’s play area, here are five ways to make the right space.
+If you’re considering creating a children’s play area, here are five ways to make the right space and choose the right indoor playground tiles.
 By looking at the options you have available, you can craft an area that suits your home or facility.